I am passionate about interpersonal boundaries, and in order to have good boundaries, you need to tell others about them!

-- Standing tall vs. slumping: How you carry yourself can send a message of confidence or uncertainty.
-Sitting instead of standing can help you feel and convey confidence.
+- Standing tall vs slumping: How you carry yourself sends a message of confidence vs uncertainty.
+Sitting vs standing can also help with confidence.

-- Facial expressions: Are you smirking, looking down and to the side, or looking someone straight in the eye with a calm and interested facial expression?
-Again your facial expressions communicate unintended messages that your listener then blends into your stated message.
+- Facial expressions: Are you smirking or looking down and to the side, or looking someone straight in the eye with a calm and interested facial expression?

 Choosing assertiveness takes active awareness and regular practice.
 Communicating assertively won’t guarantee good behavior from other people… that requires Interpersonal Boundaries!

-There is much more that can be said about assertive communication, and in particular with regard to setting interpersonal boundaries.
+There is much more that can be said about assertive communication, and in particular with setting interpersonal boundaries.
 You can read that in my next installment about boundaries: